 In Class 5, we have our spelling and times tables test once a week.
 Year 5 children will be given spellings to practise from the Read, Write, Inc Spelling programme.
 This is a very child focused, interactive programme, but practise at home is essential in order to embed the learning taking place at school.Times tables are practised in lessons and should also be practised at home throughout the week for 5 minutes per day.
 Children are to practise their times tables up to 12 x 12.
 It is incredibly important that children learn these well as it is essential knowledge in lots of number work.

-Our P.E. day is every Monday and Tuesday so please bring appropriate indoor and outdoor P.E. kit.
+Our P.E. days are every Tuesday and Thursday so please bring appropriate indoor and outdoor P.E. kit.
 Kit consists of a white T shirt, black shorts/jogging bottoms and suitable footwear.
 It would be useful if PE kit was left in school all week in case we have to change our PE lessons for any reason or add extra lessons in!
-We are very lucky at the minute to have Mr McPhail and Mr Cranswick leading one of our PE sessions and sharing their expertise.
-We aim to get outside for PE where possible so please make sure they have appropriate kit and footwear.

 Children in Class 5 should